crookedstorm/fibsrv/README.md

 ## Docker Compose!
-If you want things to be a bit tidier, you can run `make up` and you'll get a docker container on port :3000 locally, prometheus monitoring it on :9000 and cadvisor reporting to prometheus as well.
+If you want things to be a bit tidier, you can run `make up` and you'll get a full deployment with nginx out front, 6 fibsrv workers behind it, prometheus monitoring (not sending alerts to anywhere in particular) and likely cadvisor (works on a family member's intel machine so probably yours as well).

+I recommend you try this method.

+When done, run `make down` if you want to type a little less than `docker-compose down`.

 ## The Wish List